orenbenkiki/cargo-coverage-annotations/README.md

 ### Verifying the coverage annotations

 To verify that the coverage annotations in the code match the actual coverage, run `cargo coverage-annotations`.
+This will merge the coverage information from all the `cobertura.xml` files, and compare the results with the coverage annotation comments (see below).

 ## Checking coverage annotations on a CI server